By Doug Nesbitt

-After ten months in power, the Trudeau Liberals are presiding over a series of major crimes and fiascos on the labour front that they could help resolve in favour of hundreds of thousands of workers through decisive action.
-Instead, major corporations, Harper-appointed wreckers in the public service, and employers are reaping the rewards.
+After ten months in power, the Trudeau Liberals are presiding over a series of major crimes and fiascos on the labour front.
+Through decisive action, they could help resolve in favour of hundreds of thousands of workers.
+Instead, major corporations, Harper-appointed wreckers, and the business class are reaping the rewards.
 Here are six quick reasons why labour has no business holding a Liberal love-in.

 1. Not turfing Canada Post’s Harper crew

 The Trudeau government has done next to nothing in clearing out the Harper-appointed management at Canada Post.
 They sent Canada Post CEO Deepak Chopra a letter asking him to resign shortly after the election.
 Chopra said no. The Liberal reply to a request for a resignation?
 Nothing.
-Were they even serious or was this some hollow gesture to placate labour and people fighting to defend our public postal service?
-Now Canada Post management has instigated a protracted labour dispute, to wreck the pensions of postal workers when there is absolutely no financial reason to do so, and to ensure that the government’s review of the public service and restoration of home mail delivery is derailed through this nastiness.
+Were they even serious or was this some hollow gesture to placate labour and those of us fighting for a public postal service?
+Now Canada Post management has instigated a protracted labour dispute to wreck the pensions of postal workers.
+There is absolutely no financial reason to do so.
+The goal is in part about derailing the government’s review of Canada Post and restoration of home mail delivery.

 The Canadian Union of Postal Workers is also seeking to resolve a gender pay equity problem at Canada Post.
-Rural Suburban Mail Carriers, who are predominantly women, are paid far less than their urban mail counterparts and management is refusing to budge.
-Trudeau, the supposed feminist, has said and done nothing about this issue.
+Rural Suburban Mail Carriers, who are predominantly women, are paid far less than their urban mail counterparts.
+Management is refusing to budge.
+Trudeau, the supposed feminist, has said nothing and done nothing.

 If the Liberals had cleaned house, we likely wouldn’t be in this mess.